i3uex/CompareML/README.md

 ### 2.4 Providers Modules

-This module contains the implementations of the classification Random Forest, Logistic Regression, and Neural Network algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Scikit Learn.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Support Vector Machine algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Scikit Learn.
 It makes use of the *sklearn* library to build and evaluate the models and the *pandas* library to manipulate data using its *DataFrame* data structure and functions.
 These modules receive as inputs the algorithms that need to be used to build models, the providers, and the training and evaluation datasets.
 When the experiments are carried out, the results are sent back to the Back-end main application module.

 The functionalities of the machine learning providers, i.e., the experiments carried out using each provider's libraries, data structures and functions are isolated within the server-side to facilitate its development.